darianrosebrook/design/docs/guides/canvas-remediation.md

 4. Wire MCP bridge with feature flag, asynchronous feedback, and conflict-safe mutation queueing.
 5. Expand testing, property coverage, and observability to protect determinism and performance regressions.

-Shipping these milestones aligns the Designer IDE experience with Figma-class expectations while preserving determinism, git friendliness, and agent interoperability.
+Shipping these milestones aligns the Designer IDE experience with modern design tool expectations while preserving determinism, git friendliness, and agent interoperability.